-Jackie Matthes teaches courses across all levels of the biology curriculum at Wellesley College, where she works to integrate data science and quantitative methods into her courses.
+From 2016-2022 Jackie Matthes taught courses across all levels of the biology curriculum at Wellesley College.
 She has developed many open education resources for her courses, which are linked below.

 BISC 111: Introduction to Organismal Biology, Spring 2017-19, 2021